cdimascio/express-openapi-validator/README.md

 ```

 #### Alternatively...
-The `apiSpec` may be the spec itself e.g.
+The `apiSpec` option may be specified as the spec object itself, rather than a path e.g.

 ```javascript
 const apiSpec = {